Visit South Africa

 Sun City & Pilanesberg Game Reserve

-The Sun City Resort is South Africa's premier entertainment destination, an enormous extravaganza of luxurious hotels, attractions, restaurants and extensive, beautifully landscaped gardens and golf courses.
 The highlight for many is the Valley of Waves, a huge free-form pool and beach with two metre high artificially created surfing waves and a number of exciting water chutes and slides.
 Located right next door is the 55,000 hectare malaria-free Pilanesberg Game Reserve - one of South Africa’s largest national parks.
 Pilanesberg’s plains are rich and fertile, as they were once part of a now extinct volcanic crater, and are encircled by majestic hills.
 The Park is found in the transition zone of the Kalahari and the Lowveld and so is home to the ‘Big 5’ and other large game including giraffe, hippo, zebra and crocodile, as well as a myriad of bird species.

 Madikwe Game Reserve